 14. Linguistic Versatility

-The script or dialogue often employs a diverse range of linguistic and poetic constructs, such as magical incantations, cultural idioms, and lyrical passages.
+The script or dialogue often employs diverse linguistic and poetic constructs, such as magical incantations, cultural idioms, and lyrical passages.

 Notable Magical Realism Plays